Drew-Alleman/drewalleman.xyz/_posts/2025-12-7-Building-a-Keylogger-for-Windows-in-C++.md

 # Introduction
 This is for education purposes only!
 I built this to prepare for building offensive tools in red teaming assignments and to understand how low-level keyboard input works in Windows.

-The goals of this project is to:
+The goals of this project is to: <br>
-	- Fetch The Active Key the user is typing
+	- Fetch The Active Key the user is typing <br>
-	- Log the keypress to a file along with the process name
+	- Log the keypress to a file along with the process name  <br>

 # Quicklinks
 - [Capturing Keyboard Input with GetAsyncKeyState](#capturing-keyboard-input-with-getasynckeystate)
 - [Mapping Keycodes to Real Characters](#mapping-keycodes-to-real-characters)